lethain/staff-eng/src/markdown/guides/what-do-staff-engineers-actually-do.md

 There's a popular vision of heroic leadership that centers on extraordinarily productive individuals whose decisions change their company's future.
 Most of those narratives are intentionally designed by public relations teams to create a good story.
 You're far more likely to change your company's long-term trajectory by growing the engineers around you than through personal heroics.
 The best way to grow those around you is by creating an active practice of mentorship and sponsorship.

+Sometimes folks see a requirement for mentorship in their career ladder and try to mechanically check that box, which is a shame because mentorship is one of the most valuable activities in a Staff-plus role.
-Many career ladders have an obligatory checkbox around mentorship to qualify for a promotion into a Staff role, and mentorship is a key part of the role.
-Sharing your experience and advice, along with an ongoing relationship to understand the recipient's context, is high impact work.
-In senior roles, mentorship is just the bar for admissions.
+Sharing your experience and advice, along with building an ongoing relationship to understand the recipient's context, is high impact work.
 The most effective Staff engineers pair a moderate amount of mentorship with considerably more sponsorship: putting your thumb directly on the scale to help advance and support those around you.
 If you haven't read it already, Lara Hogan has written the canonical piece on the distinction between sponsorship and mentorship, [What does sponsorship look like?](https://larahogan.me/blog/what-sponsorship-looks-like/)

 ## Providing engineering perspective